David Croll: Federal politics

 He was recruited by the Liberal Party of Canada to contest the Toronto riding of Spadina in the 1945 federal election.
 The Liberals feared that Tim Buck, leader of the communist Labor-Progressive Party was poised to win the riding.
 The popular Croll was seen as the only Liberal who could defeat him.
 After Croll was nominated, Buck instead ran in a neighbouring riding, leaving Sam Carr to be the LPP's candidate.
 Croll handily won a seat in the House of Commons of Canada, becoming Spadina's Member of Parliament (MP) and Tory Toronto's sole Liberal MP.
 He was re-elected in the 1949 and 1953 elections.

 Despite being regarded as one of the most talented Liberal MPs and, until 1950, the only Liberal MP from Toronto, Croll was never summoned to the Canadian Cabinet where he would have become the first Jewish federal cabinet minister.
 Instead, he was appointed to the Senate of Canada in 1955, becoming Canada's first Jewish senator.
+In the early 1950s, Croll drew attention when he attacked the early release of Nazi war criminals."We are still dealing with a people who are undemocratic and unrepentant, who consider themselves unfortunate and whose chief objective at present is to figure out the winning side and get on it.
+Fears of the rearming of Germany were not allayed when we read of the reappearance on the present scene of left-over and warmed-up Nazi generals and some of the manifestations of Fascism.
+Ex-German generals, former Nazi leaders and war criminals are starting to roll off the Allied amnesty assembly lines."